Open All Year

 Opened in 1867 to carry the railway line across the stunning Mawddach estuary this bridge, recently given a £30million make-over, is an amazing feat of engineering and can be viewed from the footpath that runs across it alongside the railway track.
 The views from the bridge are stunning at any time of year.
 A voluntary toll of £1 per person is payable at the ‘Troll House’, (payment by phone accepted).

 Barmouth is surrounded by amazing walks but in winter you may prefer this highly accessible but wonderfully scenic trail.
 Running 9 miles from Barmouth, across the bridge and along the old track-bed of a railway line all the way to Dolgellau it offers amazing views of the Mawddach estuary and river and the surrounding mountains.
-Take the T3 bus to Dolgellau and walk back, or vice-versa.
+Perfect for cyling or walking.
+If you want to only walk one way - take the T3 bus to Dolgellau and walk back, or vice-versa.

 Further afield you can visit Harlech Castle, Portmeirion, Cambrian Coast Railway, Zip World, Corris Craft Centre or Coed y Brenin for walks, shopping, scenery, culture, history or adrenaline.